 Propagating Pepper Plants

-Pepper plants can be propagated from stem cuttings or from seeds.
+You can propagate your pepper plants by either rooting the stem cuttings or saving the seeds.
 Take 3-4″ long stem cuttings during the summer.

-Remove the bottom leaves, then dip the cut ends in rooting hormone, and stick them in soil.
+Remove the bottom leaves, then stick them in the soil.
 Keep the soil moist, and the air humid.
 After a few weeks, the cuttings will form new roots.
+You can learn exactly how to start your peppers from seed here.

 Troubleshooting Common Problems

 The hardest thing about pepper plant care is when they start having issues, and you have no idea why.
-So below I will list some of the most common problems, and give you tips for how to fix them…
+So below I will list some of the most common problems you might run into, and give you tips for how to fix them.

 Pepper Plants Are Slow Or Not Growing

-If the plant doesn’t seem to be getting any bigger, it’s probably either too cold or too wet.
+If the plant doesn’t seem to be getting any bigger, it’s usually caused by improper watering, extreme temperatures, or too much shade.

-Move them to a hot, full sun location.
+Make sure you have them in a warm, full sun location, and that you’re giving your plant consistent and even waterings.
 Also, some varieties don’t grow very large, so it may just have reached its mature size.

 Flowers Falling Off

-When the flowers die and fall off, that means they weren’t pollinated.
+When the flowers die and fall off without producing any fruits, that means they weren’t pollinated.
 If the bees aren’t helping, then you can pollinate the flowers yourself by gently rubbing the inside of each one with your finger.

 Rot On The Bottom Of The Fruits

-Blossom end rot is a very common problem.
-It happens when the plant can’t get enough calcium because of improper watering.
-It’s easily fixed by ensuring that you water consistently.
+It happens when the plant can’t get enough calcium because of improper watering, and is easily fixed by providing consistent moisture.
+The soil should never be bone dry.

 Related Post: How To Dry Cayenne Peppers In 4 Easy Ways